 - Citizenship advice

-The need for an advisory service which covers all of the areas mentioned above is great, because often refugees lack the information, guidance and assistance that they need to allow them to become independent citizens, quickly and confidently.
+The need for an advisory service which covers all of the areas mentioned above is great because often refugees lack the information, guidance, and assistance that they need to allow them to become independent citizens, quickly and confidently.
 Schools and health services are often very stretched trying to deal with large numbers, and many refugees who enter Australia each year have suffered severe psychological trauma, and are in need of intense and ongoing assistance over an extended period of time, to help in their adjustment to a new society.

-It takes time to adjust to their new environment here, and due to lack of knowledge, problems can occur through misunderstanding.
+It takes time to adjust to their new environment here, and due to a lack of local knowledge, problems can occur through misunderstanding.
 By providing a service that addresses these issues, refugees will be more self-empowered and better able to handle difficulties.
 The Australian community will benefit, through having happier, well adjusted and more self-reliant members of the community.